gabrielmjrr/highlowvol-mm/README.md

 Project is very early in its life cycle, and I am no expert: I am here to learn, showcase my progress while trying to make some money :).

 ### Status quo:
-Workimg on bybit scraper; researching optimal pair / exchange.
+Working on bybit scraper; researching optimal pair / exchange.
 Exchange ideally offers rebates for posting quotes on pairs.